Menu

 Obtaining Benefits for a Medically Unexplained Chronic Multisymptom Illness

 Exposure to toxic chemicals and other hazardous substances increase a veteran’s likelihood of developing chronic diseases later in life.
 Many of these diseases involve symptoms that are unexplainable and even incurable.
-Veterans with medically unexplained chronic multisymptom illnesses may be able to claim VA disability compensation benefits with the professional help and guidance of an attorney.
+Veterans with chronic conditions, including medically unexplained chronic multisymptom illnesses, may be able to claim VA disability compensation benefits with the professional help and guidance of an attorney.

 MUCMI most often affect veterans of the Gulf War or otherwise served in Iraq, Afghanistan, and some other Southwestern Asian countries.
 If you have returned home form active duty military service with cardiovascular conditions, chronic pain, or neurological problems, VA may presume your entitlement to service connection, which would qualify you for disability benefits.
 Contact a skilled lawyer from our team today to learn more about how an MUCMI diagnosis may qualify you for disability compensation from VA.